kevin-pek/cs3245/hw2/README.txt

 2. Open the query file, and for each line in the file, apply the shunting-yard algorithm to convert the query into postfix expression.
 3. Evaluate the postfix expression by loading the term's postings list from the posting file, then applying the respective AND, OR or NOT operations.

-To speed up NOT queries, the universe of postings are loaded into a set before all queries are processed.
-This allows for O(1) removal from the universe set when trying to get the result from a NOT query.
+During the evaluation of the postfix query, I employed a few strategies to speed up the search process:
+1. Delay the evaluation of NOT queries.
+Instead we wrap each operand in a class that stores whether it is a negated search term, using the boolean attribute is_neg.
+   Delaying the evaluation of NOT queries also allows us to introduce a few more optimisations in the next step.
+2. Use De Morgan's Law where applicable to maximise the number of AND queries.
+This is done by applying it in the following cases:
+   - NOT X AND NOT Y -> NOT (X OR  Y)
+   - NOT X OR  NOT Y -> NOT (X AND Y)
+   - NOT X OR  Y     -> NOT (X AND NOT Y) and vice versa
+3. Introduce a heap to keep track of the current chain of AND queries.
+This will delay the evaluation of AND queries until the query processing is done, or a different boolean operation is processed.
+After this the operands in the AND heap are all evaluated in ascending order of term frequency, and the result is pushed onto the results stack before subsequent operations are processed.
+4. Do not load the universe set of postings until it is necessary.
+With the previous optimisations, this is left to the end of the evaluation, where if the term is a negative term, we will load the universe set to get the result.

 == Files included with this submission ==

-List the files in your submission here and provide a short 1 line description of each file.
-Make sure your submission's files are named and formatted correctly.
+index.py         - Indexing phase
+search.py        - Searching phase
+linkedlist.py    - Implementation of LinkedList class and boolean operations preprocessing.py - Text processing functions utils.py         - Contains Index, Operand and AndHeap class for processing boolean queries

 == Statement of individual work ==